SarahG1010/Seattle_Airbnb_Data_Analysis/README.md

 In this part,I answer my questions.
 For the first 2 questions, I use EDA to find the answer, and for question 3, I train a model and assessing its accuracy

 ### Questions and Findings
-* **Question1: What kinds of property are the favorate type in airbnb?**
+* **Question1: What kinds of property are the favorite type in airbnb?**
 >From host side, they prefer to list 'entire home/apartment' as room type.
-House and apartment are their favorate listing property type.
+House and apartment are their favorite listing property type.

 >From customer side, they are more willing to write reviews for property type 'Cabin' and room type 'Private room'
 * **Question2:Which neighborhood are most popular?**